-The Clinical Trials Office participates in Cooperative Group, Industry-sponsored and Investigator-initiated trials, for which Data Coordinators of the CTO complete, collect and enter data via databases and online data repositories.
+The Clinical Trials Office participates in Cooperative Group, Industry-sponsored and Investigator-initiated trials, for which research coordinators and assistants employed by the CTO complete, collect and enter data via databases and online data repositories.
 Staff training is accomplished both by in-house staff and sponsor-created training programs.

 Clinical Trial Informatics Clinical Research Management System